omelia-iliffe/dynamixel_ct/readme.md

 The goal of this library is to provide the information for each register in the control table of a Dynamixel servo.
 This library is intended to be used with an additional library that provides the communication protocol to the Dynamixel servo.

-The the data for register is currently limited to address and size (length), however expanding this to include the data type and access level is planned.
+The data for register is currently limited to address and size (length), however expanding this to include the data type and access level is planned.

 The library doesn't use the std library, so it can be used in embedded systems.